ObiDonCodeNobi/VibeCRM/VibeCRM.Application/Features/Invoice/README.md

 ## Overview
 The Invoice feature provides functionality to manage invoices within the VibeCRM system.
 It follows Clean Architecture and SOLID principles, implementing the CQRS pattern with MediatR for command and query handling.

+## Domain Model
+The Invoice entity is a core business entity that represents a billing document in the CRM system.
+Each Invoice has the following properties:

+- **InvoiceId**: Unique identifier (UUID)
+- **Number**: Unique invoice number (e.g., "INV-2025-001")
+- **SalesOrderId**: Reference to the associated sales order
+- **Standard audit fields**: CreatedBy, CreatedDate, ModifiedBy, ModifiedDate

-## Components
+## Feature Components

-### Domain
+### DTOs
-- `Invoice`: Entity representing an invoice with properties for InvoiceId, SalesOrderId, Number, and standard audit fields.

-### Data Transfer Objects (DTOs)
+DTOs for this feature are located in the VibeCRM.Shared project for integration with the frontend:
-- `InvoiceDto`: Base DTO with essential invoice properties.
+- **InvoiceDto**: Base DTO with essential invoice properties.
-- `InvoiceDetailsDto`: Extended DTO with additional details for detailed views.
+- **InvoiceDetailsDto**: Extended DTO with additional details for detailed views.
-- `InvoiceListDto`: Optimized DTO for list views.
+- **InvoiceListDto**: Optimized DTO for list views.

 ### Validators
-- `InvoiceDtoValidator`: Validates the base InvoiceDto.
+- **InvoiceDtoValidator**: Validates the base InvoiceDto.
-- `InvoiceDetailsDtoValidator`: Validates the InvoiceDetailsDto.
+- **InvoiceDetailsDtoValidator**: Validates the InvoiceDetailsDto.
-- `InvoiceListDtoValidator`: Validates the InvoiceListDto.
+- **InvoiceListDtoValidator**: Validates the InvoiceListDto.

 ### Commands
-- **Create Invoice**
-  - `CreateInvoiceCommand`: Command for creating a new invoice.
+- **CreateInvoice**: Creates a new invoice.
-  - `CreateInvoiceCommandValidator`: Validates the create command.
-  - `CreateInvoiceCommandHandler`: Handles the create command.

-- **Update Invoice**
-  - `UpdateInvoiceCommand`: Command for updating an existing invoice.
+- **UpdateInvoice**: Updates an existing invoice.
-  - `UpdateInvoiceCommandValidator`: Validates the update command.
-  - `UpdateInvoiceCommandHandler`: Handles the update command.

-- **Delete Invoice**
-  - `DeleteInvoiceCommand`: Command for soft-deleting an invoice.
-  - `DeleteInvoiceCommandValidator`: Validates the delete command.
-  - `DeleteInvoiceCommandHandler`: Handles the delete command.
+- **DeleteInvoice**: Soft-deletes an invoice by setting Active = false.

 ### Queries
-- **Get All Invoices**
-  - `GetAllInvoicesQuery`: Query for retrieving all invoices.
+- **GetAllInvoices**: Retrieves all active invoices.
-  - `GetAllInvoicesQueryHandler`: Handles the get all query.

-- **Get Invoice By ID**
-  - `GetInvoiceByIdQuery`: Query for retrieving a specific invoice.
+- **GetInvoiceById**: Retrieves a specific invoice by its ID.
-  - `GetInvoiceByIdQueryHandler`: Handles the get by ID query.

-- **Get Invoices By Sales Order ID**
-  - `GetInvoicesBySalesOrderIdQuery`: Query for retrieving invoices by sales order ID.
+- **GetInvoicesBySalesOrderId**: Retrieves invoices associated with a specific sales order.
-  - `GetInvoicesBySalesOrderIdQueryHandler`: Handles the get by sales order ID query.

 ### Mapping
-- `InvoiceMappingProfile`: AutoMapper profile for mapping between entities and DTOs.
+- **InvoiceMappingProfile**: AutoMapper profile for mapping between entities and DTOs.

 ## Usage Examples